next-exp/sw-docs/docs/source/esmeralda.rst

 .. warning::
  Despite the energy correction explained just before, there are **two** important factors that make the previous calibration not ultimate.
 They are not going to be explained in detail here, seeing that these further corrections are not applied along `Esmeralda`.
 However, since they are not applied inside any other city either and the energy modification of events is performed here, it is justified to comment them now.

 1. **Non-linearities at high energies**.
-Due to the signicant difference between the krypton energy scale and the one of the physics data (above 1 MeV), the Kr-based energy correction might **not be sufficient** for all the energy range considered.
+Due to the significant difference between the krypton energy scale and the one of the physics data (above 1 MeV), the Kr-based energy correction might **not be sufficient** for all the energy range considered.
 Therefore, although krypton maps were applied, it is advisable to check the high energy peaks, so as to account for observed **non-linearities** and obtain the proper calibration.
 The plots below show clearly how the high energy 208-Thallium gamma lines (nominal values are illustrated with dashed red lines) are not aligned perfectly in spite of the maps corrections.

 .. image:: images/esmeralda/energy_spectrum_corr_vs_uncorr_PEAKS.png
    :width: 900